zyedidia/micro/README.md

 ### Homebrew

-You can also install micro using Homebrew:
+You can also install micro using Homebrew on Mac:

 ```
 $ brew tap zyedidia/micro